 So why does it feel like you’re shedding like crazy sometimes?

 Excess shedding is caused by the hair follicle separating from the hair strand before it’s supposed to; typically because of a dietary/hormonal imbalance or medical issue.
-A lot of people who have given birth will experience some form of postpartum hair loss as hormone levels undergo significant changes in rapid succession.
+A lot of people who have given birth will experience some form of postpartum hair loss as hormone levels undergo significant changes in rapid succession, and because the hormones associated with pregnancy can significantly extend the amount of time your follicles spend in one of those first three phases before they all realize they were supposed to have been in the shedding phase.
 Anything that can affect the teeny blood vessel that feeds your hair follicle can have an impact on hair loss.

 All the hair on your body is always in one of these phases at any given time, and they’re all on a different schedule.
 The hair on your head is usually in the growing phase for 3-5 years, but for some people it’s as long as 7.
 The hair on your eyebrows and face and arms and legs are all on a different schedule, which is why you typically don’t have 5 inch long hair on your arms.